Wintellect/MSLearn/Object-Oriented Programming in Python/includes/0-introduction.md

 [Object-oriented programming](https://en.wikipedia.org/wiki/Object-oriented_programming) (OOP) is a proven way of structuring your code so that it is easier to write, understand, test, and maintain.
 Rather than leave it to other programmers to figure out how to take the photos you store and display them on the screen, for example, you could define an object that represents a missing person and build the capability to display that person's photo into the object.
 Subsequently, anyone could render a photo of a missing person on the screen with a simple function call.

 Writing object-oriented code in Python is a little different than writing procedural code, but if you know the basics of Python, it isn't difficult.
-In this module, you will learn how to write object-oriented code in Python and also see first-hand some of the benefits of doing so.
+In this module, you learn how to write object-oriented code in Python and also see first-hand some of the benefits of doing so.

 ## What is OOP?